 In one of many moments of reflection from In This Corner of the World, Shuzaku explains to his wife, Suzu, “Our voice won’t reach those we never see.”
-A simple comment, but a profound one, and perhaps the center at the center of what keeps the characters in the film moving forward through unspeakable tragedy, and what helps us all when we suffer as well.
+A simple comment, but a profound one, and perhaps at the center of what keeps the characters in the film moving forward through unspeakable tragedy, and what helps us all when we suffer as well.

 In This Corner of the World takes place in and near Hiroshima in the years leading to and following the dropping of the first atomic bomb.
 Suzu, the heroine of the story, is kind, earnest, youthful and absent-minded.
 She was made for a peaceful time where her determination, cheerful attitude, and love would multiply, transforming those around her.
 And indeed, she is able to do so through the course of the film, but she, too, must change as her families (her in-laws live in Kure, which endures frequent bombing near the end of the WWII and her parents and siblings in Hiroshima) steadily suffer loss after painful loss (Warning: I’ll try to keep the spoilers light, but spoilers are certainly ahead).

 The first half of the film, which deals mostly with Suzu’s transition into her husband’s household, is light and humorous.
 It contrasts well with the chaos of the second half, in which tragedy cascades like dominos.
 An important loss has already occurred when a central death in the story happens, one that impacts Suzu deeply and carries her into a depression.
 Deaths then accumulate, within the family and among her friends and neighbors.
 The bombs go from being a nuisance to becoming an unstoppable weapon of war, meant to kill and destroy and bring a nation to its knees.